jerseycheese/BootHillGM/Docs/UserStories.md

   - Confirm that the items are displayed correctly in the character's inventory **Status:** Not yet implemented.

+### UI/UX Improvements
+- [ ] As a developer, I want to add identifying IDs/classes to page markup, including specific classes for Boot Hill rules tables and dice roll results.
+  **Test Plan:**
+  - Review all components and add appropriate IDs and classes
+  - Verify that added IDs and classes are unique and descriptive
+  - Test that added identifiers don't break existing styles or functionality
+  - Ensure Boot Hill rules tables and dice roll results have clear identifying classes

+- [ ] As a player, I want my character creation progress to be saved automatically after each step, so that I don't lose progress if I need to refresh or encounter an error.
+  **Test Plan:**
+  - Verify that progress is saved after each step completion
+  - Test recovery of progress after page refresh
+  - Ensure partial character data is properly stored and retrieved

+- [ ] As a player, I want to see a loading indicator when content is being generated or fetched, so that I understand the system is working and not frozen.
+  **Test Plan:**
+  - Verify that a loading indicator appears when generating a random character
+  - Check that the loading indicator is visible when transitioning between steps
+  - Ensure the loading indicator disappears once content is loaded

+### Technical Improvements
 - [x] As a developer, I want to use a dispatch function for state updates so that I can manage game state more efficiently and consistently.
   **Test Plan:**
   - Verify that all state updates use the dispatch function